 The DVR automatically assigns a file name to the video clip.
 However, you can give the video clip file a different name.
 Highlight the box beside File Name and press the button.
 A virtual keyboard appears.
 Enter a file name for the video you are backing up and select Close.
-The DVR will automatically add the camera number (for example "01") and ".exe" to the file name.
+The DVR will automatically add the camera number (for example "01") and "exe" to the file name.

-NOTE: When naming a file, you cannot use the following characters: \, /, :, \, ?, ", <, >, |.
+NOTE: When naming a file, you cannot use the following characters: \setminus , /, :, , ?, ", <, >, |.

-Highlight Include Text-In Data and press the $\odot$ button.
+Highlight Include Text-In Data and press the button.
 This will toggle between On and Off.
 When this feature is On, you can include text-in data when copying video if the video was recorded with text-in data.

-Highlight Use Site Info and press the button.
+Highlight Verify After Burning and press the button.
 This will toggle between On and Off.
-When this feature is On, you can add the site information to the file name for the video you are backing up.
+When this feature is On, you can verify that the data is written on the CD-RW properly.

-Once you have given the video clip a file name, highlight the Start button and press the 0 button.
+Once you have given the video clip a file name, highlight the Start button and press the button.
 The confirmation screen displaying data size will appear.
 When the storage device does not have enough space, the DVR will ask if you want to copy as much of the video clip as possible in the available space.

-Highlight the Continue button and press the 0 button to continue clip copy.
+Highlight the Continue button and press the button to continue clip copy.

 Once the clip copy starts, you can cancel it by selecting Cancel or hide the screen by selecting Close.
-When selecting Close, Clip Copy continues and a confirmation screen will display when complete.
+When selecting Close.
+Clip Copy continues and a confirmation screen will display when complete.